23 Cloud microphysics

 23.3.3.2 Integration across the spectrum

-In order to use Eq.
-(23.128) to derive a source term per volume must be integrated over the size spectrum of the drops:
+In order to derive a source term per volume from Eq.
+(23.128), one must integrate over the size spectrum of the drops:

 \[ \begin{align} Q_{d,p} &= \int_0^\infty\frac{dm}{dt}n\left(r\right)dr = \int_0^\infty\frac{dm}{dt}n\left(D\right)dD\nonumber\\ &= \frac{2\pi}{\frac{1}{\psi\rho_{S}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)\int_0^\infty\left(0,78D + 0,308DS_c^{1/3}N_\text{Re}^{1/2}\right)n\left(D\right)dD\nonumber\\ &= \frac{2\pi}{\frac{1}{\psi\rho_{S}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)\left(0,78\int_0^\infty Dn\left(D\right)dD + 0,308S_c^{1/3}\int_0^\infty DN_\text{Re}^{1/2}n\left(D\right)dD\right)\nonumber\\ &= \frac{2\pi}{\frac{1}{\psi\rho_{S}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)n_{0,p}\left(0,78\int_0^\infty D\exp\left(-\lambda_pD\right)dD + 0,308S_c^{1/3}\nu^{-1/2}\int_0^\infty D^{3/2}v_F^{1/2}\exp\left(-\lambda_pD\right)dD\right). \end{align} \]